anoncano/DA-BOX-59/README.md

 - `admin.html` – admin panel
 - `general.html` – general user panel
 - `register.html` – registration page used with invite tokens
-- `auth.js` – shared Firebase logic and toast notifications
+- `auth.js` – shared Firebase logic and toast notifications (exposed as `showNotif`)

 The admin panel lets you adjust the inactivity timeout and the relay hold time.
+Configuration documents are readable by any signed-in user so the general panel can display the relay hold time.

 Invite tokens can be generated from the admin panel.
 Opening a token link will take the user to `register.html` where they can sign up.
 The login page no